ballaswag/guppyscreen/DEVELOPMENT.md

 #### Build and Start

-1. `git clone https://github.com/mainsail-crew/virtual-klipper-printer.git && cd virtual-klipper-printer.git`
+1. `git clone https://github.com/mainsail-crew/virtual-klipper-printer.git && cd virtual-klipper-printer`
-2. `docker-compose -d up`
+2. `docker-compose up -d`

 You can now configure the guppyconfig.json `moonraker_host` to be `127.0.0.1` and `moonraker_port` to be 7125